sewingBoss/Data_Projects/README.md

 # Data_Projects
-All Data Projects are here
+All Data Analysis and science related projects are here.
+They are to showcase some of my skills listed.

 ## Contents
 DivvyBikeSharing - SQL & PowerBI